 By Frank “Bubba” Kavelin

-He takes a comedic look at such things as self-driving cars, denial about losing his prowess with age (sexual and otherwise), multiple pregnancies—seemingly without knowing the cause, annoying surveys for everything, etc. You can listen to samples of these songs here.
-Later this month, Lute Records will be releasing an EP of some of Julius’ songs.
-You will be able to download his music on this website.
+Julius takes a comedic look at such things as self-driving cars, denial about losing his prowess with age (sexual and otherwise), multiple pregnancies—seemingly without knowing the cause, annoying surveys for everything, etc. You can listen to samples of these songs here.
+Lute Records has just released these 4 songs in full on Julius Graham’s EP, “Tell Me How I’m Doin'”.
+You can download this EP here.
 Until our subscription streaming is in place, stream Julius and add him to your playlists using all the major streaming services.
 For the last couple of years, Julius has developed a core fan-base as well as a listening audience all over the world.
 If this is your first time hearing his music, we hope you become a fan like I am!

 There are no comments yet, add one below.